jctemp/istio-service-mesh/docs/04-prerequisites.md

 ## k9s

 As previously mentioned, this part is optional.
-The `k9s` command line interface provides comfortable tooling with a great overview of a cluster.
+The `k9s` command line interface provides comfortable tooling with an excellent cluster overview.
 Nonetheless, working solely with `kubectl` is sufficient.
 Download the binary and unpack it.